Plant your citrus trees in May

 Can you pick lemons before they turn yellow and let them ripen off the tree or should you leave them on the tree until they change colour? – Megan, Taradale.

-I say best to wait until they are full sized (5-7cm), firm but not hard and yellow to yellow-green in colour.
+It's best to wait until they are full-sized (5-7cm), firm but not hard and yellow to yellow-green in colour.
 Lemons don't like to ripen off the tree fully.

 When do I fertilise my tree? - Courtney, Bendigo East